opsgility/arc-enabled-servers-hack/challenge04.md

 ### Challenge

-1. Enable Azure Sentinel on your Azure Arc connected machines by configuring the Log Analytics agent to forward events to Azure Sentinel such as Common Event Format (CEF) or Syslog.
+1. Enable Azure Sentinel on your Azure Arc connected machines by connecting to the Log Analytics workspace you configured in challenge #2.

 ### Success Criteria